djeada/Databases-Notes/notes/06_distributed_databases/02_working_with_billion_row_table.md

 ## Working with Billion Row Tables

-Working with large tables containing billions of rows can pose challenges in terms of performance, scalability, and maintenance.
+Working with large tables containing millions of rows can pose challenges in terms of performance, scalability, and maintenance.
 This guide covers general strategies and techniques for handling billion-row tables in both single-node and distributed database environments.

 ### Partitioning